 Action Step: If It Was Someone Else?

 Consider your morning reflections.
 Which thoughts would you not say aloud to others?
-Deep inside, you know which of these thoughts are nice and which aren’t.
-Ask yourself if you’d accept these thoughts if someone else said them to you.
+Deep inside, you know which thoughts are pleasant and which aren’t.
+Ask yourself if you’d accept these thoughts if someone else told you.

 Finally, consider the record of your daily thoughts.
 How would people react if they could hear your thoughts?
 If someone you didn’t like said these thoughts to you, how would you feel?

-Next to each thought that you highlighted, use a different colored pen and write “Is this true?”
+Next to each thought you highlighted, use a different colored pen and write, “Is this true?”

 4. Finding Your Truth

-Narcissists tend to believe their own lies.
-Finding your truth is about being completely realistic, giving up on the discussions that have been conditioned into you, and considering that others don’t think or feel the same as you do.
+Narcissists tend to believe their lies.
+Finding your truth is about being entirely realistic, giving up on the discussions that have been conditioned into you, and considering that others don’t think or feel the same as you do.

 And if you are honest (which is hard for a narcissist), you may admit that you lack self-esteem, and that’s why you lash out at others, manipulate them, and try to lessen their accomplishments with negative comments.